pojntfx/octarchive/README.md

         Clear timestamp directory before starting to clone -orgs
-        Also clone repos of all orgs that the user is part of -timestamp string
+        Also clone repos of all orgs that the user is part of -shallow
+        Perform a shallow clone with depth=1 and only the main branch -timestamp string
-        Timestamp to use as the directory for this clone session (default "1767007525") -token string
+        Timestamp to use as the directory for this clone session (default "1767026440") -token string
         GitHub/Forgejo API access token (can also be set using the FORGE_TOKEN env variable) -verbosity string